How To

 Step 2: Get the Right Cable or Adapter

 Depending on your iPad’s connector type and the display’s input ports (HDMI or VGA), you may need to purchase a compatible adapter or cable.
-Apple offers Lightning Digital AV Adapters, Lightning to VGA Adapters, USB-C Display AV Adapters, and USB-C VGA Multiport Adapters to cover various connection scenarios.
+Apple offers Lightning Digital AV Adapters, Lightning to VGA Adapters, USB-C Display AV Adapters, and USB-C VGA Multiport Adapters.

 Step 3: Connect the iPad to the Display